-The PopTech/Bellagio Fellows program seeks Fellows from the fields of data and data visualization, technology, design, art, social and natural sciences, resilience research, and other social domains.
+The program is seeking candidates from relevant fields such as design, economics, technology, art and social innovation.
 A diverse cohort of Fellows will be chosen for their technical and creative excellence and their demonstrated ability to work and think across disciplines.

 Candidates must have an easy working proficiency in English, as the Fellows program will be held in English.

 Nominations of candidates from diverse backgrounds are welcome, and nominations of candidates from and/or based in Africa, Asia, or Latin America are strongly encouraged.